New Jersey bans single-use plastic, paper bags in stores, food businesses

-Murphy said the bill is a significant step to reduce harm and pollution that these products cause to our environment.
+Murphy said the bill is a significant step to reduce harm and pollution that these products cause to the environment.

 "Plastic bags are one of the most problematic forms of garbage, leading to millions of discarded bags that stream annually into our landfills, rivers, and oceans," Murphy said.
 "With today's historic bill signing, we are addressing the problem of plastic pollution head-on with solutions that will help mitigate climate change and strengthen our environment for future generations."